-50. At the 2017 lease sale, ConocoPhillips and its partner Anadarko acquired seven tracts totaling approximately 80,000 acres.

-51. Under the terms of the leases, BLM granted the exclusive right to drill and produce the oil and gas resources in the leased areas, along with the right to build and maintain necessary infrastructure.
-The terms provide some level of authority for BLM to require mitigation on the parcels when not inconsistent with the rights granted in the lease, but the leases do not contain a provision expressly allowing BLM to deny future development proposals.
+- 53. At the 2018 lease sale, ConocoPhillips acquired five tracts, Emerald House LLC acquired ten tracts, and NORDAQ acquired one tract. - 54.
+Under the terms of the leases, BLM granted the exclusive right to drill and produce the oil and gas resources in the leased areas, along with the right to build and maintain necessary infrastructure and improvements.
+Similar to other leases issued to date in the Reserve, the terms provide some level of authority for BLM to require mitigation on the parcels when not inconsistent with the rights granted in the lease, but the leases do not contain a provision expressly allowing BLM to deny future development proposals. - 55.
+BLM issued the leases from the 2018 lease sale in February 2019.